 A Threatened Ecological Community (TEC) is at risk of extinction and has had its ecological community and function significantly depleted across its full range.
-54 Currently, there are 88 TECs listed under the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act 1999).
+Currently, there are 88 TECs listed under the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act 1999).

 TEC distribution can be described in terms of 'may occur' and 'likely to occur'.
 The 'may occur' category refers to the broadest extent where the TEC could potentially be encountered; however, it is possible that the TEC could still occur outside of this boundary.
-55 This 'may occur' boundary is based on the ecological and biophysical characteristics defined by the listing advice.
+This 'may occur' boundary is based on the ecological and biophysical characteristics defined by the listing advice.
 The 'likely to occur' category refers to an approximate boundary of the TECs' current extent and is a more conservative estimate of its distribution.
 The boundary is often based on state and federal vegetation mapping polygons, but there is a level of uncertainty in the 'likely to occur' boundary.
-55

-The difference in spatial extent between the 'likely to occur' and 'may occur' scenarios is illustrated by three TECs representing different vegetation communities:
+The difference in spatial extent between the 'likely to occur' and 'may occur' scenarios is illustrated by two TECs representing different vegetation communities:

-- Upper Basalt Eucalypt Forest of the Sydney Basin Bioregion Wet sclerophyll (Figure 7-1a, Figure 7-1b) - Lowland Rainforest of South-Eastern Australia Rainforest (Figure 7-2a, Figure 7-2b) and - Lowland Grassy Woodland in the South East Corner Bioregion Grassy Woodlands (Figure 7-3a, Figure 7-3b).
+- Upper Basalt Eucalypt Forest of the Sydney Basin Bioregion Wet sclerophyll (Figure 7-1a, Figure 7-1b) - Lowland Grassy Woodland in the South East Corner Bioregion Grassy Woodlands (Figure 7-2a, Figure 7-2b).

-For each of the 19 TECs, we have undertaken the Restoration Scenario analysis for both 'likely to occur' and 'may occur' (see Figure 7-1, Figure 7-2 and Figure 7-3 for a representation of the results), but in this report only present data for the 'likely to occur' areas.
+For each of the 19 TECs, we have undertaken the Restoration Scenario analysis for both 'likely to occur' and 'may occur' (see Figure 7-1 and Figure 7-2 for a representation of the results), but in this report only present data for the 'likely to occur' areas.